UniMath/agda-unimath/src/metric-spaces/precategory-of-metric-spaces-and-short-functions.lagda.md

   {l1 l2 : Level}
   (A B : Metric-Space l1 l2)
   where
-  equiv-isometric-is-equiv-iso-short-function-Metric-Space :
+  equiv-isometry-is-equiv-iso-short-function-Metric-Space :
     iso-Precategory precategory-short-function-Metric-Space A B ≃
-    isometric-is-equiv-Metric-Space A B
+    isometry-is-equiv-Metric-Space A B
-  equiv-isometric-is-equiv-iso-short-function-Metric-Space =
+  equiv-isometry-is-equiv-iso-short-function-Metric-Space =
     equiv-tot
-      ( equiv-is-isometric-is-equiv-is-iso-short-function-Metric-Space A B) ∘e
+      ( equiv-is-isometry-is-equiv-is-iso-short-function-Metric-Space A B) ∘e
     associative-Σ
-      ( function-carrier-type-Metric-Space A B)
+      ( map-type-Metric-Space A B)
       ( is-short-function-Metric-Space A B)
       ( is-iso-Precategory precategory-short-function-Metric-Space {A} {B})
 ```